storyblok/storyblok-svelte/README.md

   // apiOptions: {  },
   use: [apiPlugin],
   components: {
-    // teaser: () => import("./Teaser.svelte"), // Lazy load it on demand
     teaser: Teaser,
   },
 });
 ```

 > Add all your components to the components object in the storyblokInit function.
-You can either load all of them at the same time by adding them to the list; or you could lazy load them when they are needed by uncommenting the dynamic import line.
+You can load all of them at the same time by adding them to the list.

 Now, all features are enabled for you: the _Api Client_ for interacting with [Storyblok CDN API](https://www.storyblok.com/docs/api/content-delivery/v2?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-svelte), and _Storyblok Bridge_ for [real-time visual editing experience](https://www.storyblok.com/docs/guide/essentials/visual-editor?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-svelte).